Taking action on health misinformation

 In Alberta the recent elevation and platforming of health misinformation regarding vaccination combined with the absence of accurate information from credible health authorities can exacerbate vaccine hesitancy.
 More needs to be done to support Albertans in making informed decisions about their health.
 Read an open letter as well as opinion letter from Alberta public health leaders encouraging our public health officials to share evidence-informed vaccination information with Albertans.

-Learn more about the impacts of science and health misinformation as well as leading practices for addressing misinformation from the Council of Canadian Academies in their 2023 expert panel report Fault Lines and the Public Policy Forum report o Science and Health Misinformation in the Digital Age.
+Learn more about the impacts of science and health misinformation as well as leading practices for addressing misinformation from the Council of Canadian Academies in their 2023 expert panel report Fault Lines and the Public Policy Forum report on Science and Health Misinformation in the Digital Age.